Two epicenters triggered Japan's powerful Noto quake on New Year's Day - ExBulletin

 The result was surprising because, although the double-start process, as it is known, has been seen in simulations, it has been extremely difficult to observe in nature.
 Double-start mechanisms require just the right conditions, which can be tuned in the laboratory but are less predictable in the real world.

-“We were able to detect it because Japan has very good seismic monitoring stations and we also used GPS data and satellite radar data.
+“We were able to detect it because Japan has very good seismic monitoring stations and we also used GPS data and satellite radar.
 We collected all the data we could find!
-And just by combining all of that data we got a really high resolution of this fault and were able to get to these fine details,” said Meng.
+And just by combining all of this data we got a really high resolution of this fault and were able to get to these fine details,” Meng said.

 No data is collected on the vast majority of earthquakes, so it is possible that earthquakes with dual initiation mechanisms are more common than geologists realize.

-“With better imaging and higher resolution, we may be able to identify more of these diseases in the future,” Meng said.
+“It is possible that we will be able to identify more of these diseases in the future with better imaging and higher resolution,” Meng said.

 Earthquakes with double epicenters are more prone to strong shaking due to strong motion.
 The Ming Group plans to study future scenarios to learn about the conditions and likelihood of such earthquakes.